joacri/cse15l-lab-reports/lab5.md

 ```
 > Output:
 ![Image](L5-P1.1.png)
-> Explanation: This command is looking for anywhere in the file that has the string "he ", but any characters before that string can't be "t".
-It can be a "T", which shows an example of how this command can be useful because if you are looking for when a sentence begins with the word "The" then your options to look through are significantly narrowed down.
+> Explanation: This command recursively searches the directory tree, for each specified Path, for files bigger than 80 kilobytes.The '+' means that it is looking for files that are greater in size than the given measure.
+No '+' means that it searches for fils exactly that size.
+An example of how this command can be useful is when you want to see what files have a greater size, so you can check if they are still usefull or they are just wasting space.
 >
 > Source: [https://linuxhandbook.com/find-command-examples/](https://linuxhandbook.com/find-command-examples/)